Skip to main content

 Sky lanterns

-We do not recommend the use of sky lanterns (sometimes known as Chinese lanterns) due to the fire hazards and risks they pose to property, crops, livestock and the environment.
+We recommend you don't use sky lanterns (also known as Chinese lanterns) due to the fire hazards and risks they pose to property, crops, livestock and the environment.

-If you do use these types of lanterns, do not launch:
+If you do use these lanterns, do not launch:

 • if any part of it is damaged